wp-plugins/smartbroker/readme.txt

 == Screenshots ==

-1. The search box and results page using theme 'start'.
+1. The search box and results page
-2. A sample boat listing with broker's notes, specifications, photos, videos and contact form, using theme 'start'.
+2. A sample boat listing with broker's notes, specifications, photos, videos and contact form
-3. The featured boats shortcode using theme 'ui-darkness'.
+3. The featured boats shortcode
-4. A drop-in search box, using theme 'ui-darkness'.
-5. A small search box, using theme 'ui-darkness'.
-6. A search-by-reference number box, using theme 'ui-darkness'
+4. Adding the SmartBroker search widget to a sidebar (with default size and price values)
+5. A sample homepage showing the featured boats shortcode as well as the search widget
+6. SmartBroker Server v6: Editing a listing

 == Changelog ==
+= 6.0 =
+* Update to match SmartBroker server v6.
+Note that this version of the plugin will not work with server versions prior to v6.
+Do not update your plugin without checking your server version first.

 = 4.0 =
 * Added 'Clean' theme options to integrate more easily with WP themes
 * Update of Readme.txt to help first-time users